appt-org/appt-website/src/data/code-samples/en/accessibility-group/swift-ui.md

 # Accessibility group - SwiftUI

 In SwiftUI, you can group multiple elements by applying the [`.accessibilityElement(children:)`](https://developer.apple.com/documentation/swiftui/view/accessibilityelement(children:)) modifier with the [`.combine`](https://developer.apple.com/documentation/swiftui/accessibilitychildbehavior/combine) option to a parent view.
 This approach consolidates the accessibility elements into a single group.

-Additionally, ensure that you provide an [`accessibilityLabel`](https://developer.apple.com/documentation/swiftui/view/accessibilitylabel(_:)-1d7jv) to describe the group as a whole.
+You can optionally override the combined description of the children with a custom description for the group by setting an [`accessibilityLabel`](https://developer.apple.com/documentation/swiftui/view/accessibilitylabel(_:)-1d7jv).

 ```swift
 @State var stockPrice = "$123.45"